 Pripyat was founded on February 4, 1970.
-The main reason for the city foundation was construction and further exploitation of Chernobyl nuclear power plant - one of the largest in Europe - which gave the reason to call Pripyat a city of nuclear power professionals.
+The main reason for the city foundation was the construction and further exploitation of Chernobyl nuclear power plant.

 It became the ninth nuclear power city in the Soviet Union.

-The population was evacuated on April 27, 1986, because of the Chernobyl accident.
-A new town-sputnik Slavutich was built about 50 km from the nuclear power station for the staff working at it.
+The population of Pripyat was evacuated on April 27, 1986, because of the Chernobyl accident.
+Slavutich, a new town-sputnik, was built about 50 km from the nuclear power station.

-Pripyat is known all over the world for Chernobyl disaster happened at Chernobyl Nuclear Power Plant.
+Pripyat is known worldwide because of the Chernobyl disaster happened at Chernobyl Nuclear Power Plant.
 The population of the city was about 49,400 before the disaster (April 26, 1986).

 After the disaster, the city was abandoned.
-Nowadays, it is known as ghost city.
+Nowadays, it is known as the ghost city.

-Present day city is one of the favorite places of tourists and scientists from all over the world.
+Present day Pripyat attracts tourists and scientists from all over the world.

 Radiation hotspots resulting from the Chernobyl nuclear plant accident